 John Inman Sings! (almost): In 1975, DTM Records issued a 45 of John Inman performing the AYBS?-inspired ditty "Are You Being Served, Sir?"
 [MP3, 1.2 MB].
 The single, backed by "The Teddy Bears' Picnic", peaked at number 39 on the British charts.

 Our Vital Statistics page features perfectly useless information about Mrs. Slocombe's hair colors and the number of customers served at Grace Brothers.

-Download our handy Episode List and print it out for a quick reference.
+Download our handy Episode List and print it out for a quick reference: PDF.